rpng/rosbags/docs/topics/convert.rst

 Convert Rosbag1 to Rosbag2
 ==========================

-The :py:mod:`rosbags.convert` package includes a CLI tool to convert legacy rosbag1 files to rosbag2.
+The :py:mod:`rosbags.convert` package includes a CLI tool to convert legacy rosbag1 files to rosbag2 and vice versa.

 Features
 --------